 We designed Responsible Travel Brochures that we are distributing to different actors of the Tourism industry like Tour Operators, hotels and car rental companies, where they can share it with their travellers.

 When visiting Namibia, or any other country, the travellers should be advised what can and what cannot be done during their trip.
 Unfortunately many travellers still don’t know how to behave responsibly in order to sustain the unique nature of Namibia and their actions, like driving off-road, can dangerously disturb the environment and even put someone’s life in danger.

-Our Responsible Travel Brochure aims at informing the travellers how travel responsibly thought Namibia.
+Our Responsible Travel Brochure aims to inform all travellers how to travel responsibly!

-Click here to check our Responsible Travel guide
+Click here to check out our Responsible Travel Guide.